jarekm04/oddaj_rzeczy/README.md

 # Build for production
 npm run build

-If you want to run project you need to add your own Google Firebase & Weather API Key.
+If you want to run project you need to add your own Google Firebase.